-

 Ten Persuasive Writing Techniques to Transform Students’ Responses to GCSE English Language, Paper 2, Question 5

 Discover some really effective techniques for persuasive writing that will transform students’ planning and allow them to write compelling responses.
-The writing section of GCSE English Language Paper Two, Section B – persuasive writing or writing to express a viewpoint – is potentially the more challenging of the writing tasks.
-Perhaps this is because it…
+The writing section of GCSE English Language Paper Two, Section B – persuasive writing or writing to express a viewpoint… read more

 Teach your students how to compare poems for GCSE English Literature, Paper 2, Section B